privacysandbox/privacy-sandbox-demos/services/home/docs/demos/sequential-setup-with-contextual-auction.md

 ### Assumptions

-TODO: What are the assumptions?
+???

 ### Key Exclusions

 This demo abstracts a lot of the complexity in the contextual auction.
-For starters,

-The demo does not integrate existing auction mechanisms (such as header bidding or Prebid).
-It is only scoped to the on-device auction with Protected
-Audience API.
-As a simple demonstration of the Protected Audience API, the auction only involves a single seller servicing a single ad slot for an opportunity to deliver a display ad.
+For starters, this demo doesn't integrate with any real header bidding library.
+Additionally, this demo doesn't replicate the integration pattern between the publisher ad server and other ad sellers such as SSPs via any of the header bidding libraries.
+This demo also doesn't follow the OpenRTB spec but focuses on a few exemplary signals to capture the same idea.

 ### System Design